visualitypl/jsonapi_parameters/README.md

 #### Casing

+If the input is in a different convention than `:snake`, you should specify that.

+ You can do it in two ways:

+ * by a global setting: `JsonApi::Parameters.ensure_underscore_translation = true`
-If the input is in a different convention than `:snake`, you should specify that while calling `.jsonapify`, for instance: `.jsonapify(params, naming_convention: :camel)`. **The value does not really matter, as anything different than `:snake` will result in deep keys transformation provided by [ActiveSupport](https://apidock.com/rails/v4.1.8/Hash/deep_transform_keys).**
+ * while calling `.jsonapify`, for instance: `.jsonapify(params, naming_convention: :camel)`. **The value does not really matter, as anything different than `:snake` will result in deep keys transformation provided by [ActiveSupport](https://apidock.com/rails/v4.1.8/Hash/deep_transform_keys).**

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).